Sometimes you have to fight your body to win, sometimes you have to fight others.

 The legend of the Kenyan track, Kipchoge Keino, doesn’t just deserve that title because of his wins but how he won them.
 By completely ignoring all the alarms his body was sending him.

 When he arrived at the 1968 Olympics in Mexico City, he started suffering abdominal pains.
-He still ran in the heats because they weren’t severe.
+He still ran in the heats because they weren’t severe, or at least he convincingly pretended they weren’t.
 With only three laps in the 10,000m final to go though, and well on his way to winning Kenya’s first Olympics gold, his body gave in.
 He collapsed and fell outside the track, disqualifying himself in the process.
 But he still stood up and finished the race which was won by his teammate, Naftali Temu.

 Despite this close call, and with total disregard for his body, he entered the 5,000m final and won silver with only a 0.2 second margin.
 His body had completely given up on trying to warn him, at this point.
 Even as he ran the 1,500m semi-final and qualified.